tam1m/streamystats/OLLAMA_EMBEDDING_IMPLEMENTATION.md

 4. Save configuration

 ### Setting up Ollama (new functionality)
 1. Install and run Ollama on your server
+   **Tested/recommended version:** Ollama v0.1.32 or later
+   _Using a tested version helps avoid compatibility issues.
+See [Ollama releases](https://github.com/ollama/ollama/releases) for details._
 2. Pull an embedding model: `ollama pull nomic-embed-text`
 3. Navigate to Server Settings > AI & Embeddings
 4. Select "Ollama" as the embedding provider